esparkman/rails-agents/rails-testing-expert.md

 6. **Mocks/Stubs**: Include if testing external dependencies
 7. **Coverage**: Explain what's being tested and why

-Always match Campfire testing patterns.
+Always match the existing codebase testing patterns.
 Comprehensive tests are critical for confidence in changes.